mas-bandwidth/gafferongames/content/post/integration_basics.md

 Now the acceleration is definitely not constant throughout the timestep, but is instead a continously changing function which is a combination of the position and velocity, which are themselves changing continuously over the timestep.

-This is an example of a [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator) and it's a well studied problem.
-There is a closed form solution that we can use to check our numerically integrated result.
+This is an example of a [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator).
+It's a well studied problem and there's a closed form solution that we can check our numerically integrated result against.

-Let's start with the case of an underdamped system where the mass oscillates about the origin while slowing down.
+Let's start with an underdamped system where the mass oscillates about the origin while slowing down.

 Here are the input parameters to the mass spring system: